paulwarren/nzde/dict/M/README.md

 >  <b>THOMSON</b> A few months later I was `manpowered' out of the Army by the Director of Deer Operations for six months in the upper Waitaki country. <i>(1952,Deer Hunter: The Experiences of a NZ Stalker,122</i>)

 >  <b>KINROSS</b> `It's all this horrible war,' she said. `Daddy's been manpowered or something, and they've made him join the Home Guard!' <i>(1963,Please to Remember,169</i>)

+## Manpower

+ <i>n.</i>

+>  At that time if you changed jobs the 'manpower' labour office had to be notified and you could be placed in what was termed 'essential services'. <i>(Dec 2003,NZ Memories,No. 45/45</i>)

+>  <b>HILLIARD</b> Anyway, I wrote to the Manpower (they had the Manpower then, this was during the war) ...
+I wrote and asked them if they could let me have a man to give a hand on the place. <i>(1963,Piece of Land, A,81</i>)